 Taiwan is not alone in recognising the long-term damage caused to innovation and economic competitiveness caused by allowing patent infringing medicines to be made publicly available.
-Increasingly, early resolution mechanisms are becoming a global standard in the protection of IP rights.
+Increasingly, patent linkage is becoming a global standard in the protection of IP rights.

 The United States introduced an early resolution mechanism for patent disputes with the passage of 1984’s Drug Price Competition and Patent Term Restoration Act (otherwise known as the Hatch-Waxman Act after the two US Congressmen who sponsored the bill).
 Under the US system, the country’s Food and Drug Administration (FDA) lists patents belonging to originator companies: manufacturers that seek marketing approval for generic versions must notify the rights-holding company that it is doing so.
 Northern neighbour Canada has a similar system.

 Other countries entering into Free Trade Agreements (FTAs) with the United States have also upgraded (or plan to upgrade) their IP systems to provide some form of patent linkage.
 According to a March 2013 paper by Ravikant Bhardwaj, K D Raju and M Padmavati of the Indian Institutes of Technology Kharagpur, in 2011 alone no fewer than 16 nations had FTAs with the United States which required them, explicitly or implicitly, to provide early dispute resolution mechanisms, including Australia, Korea and Singapore.
 2